tangjon/queue-manager-client/README.md

-# Queue Manager Web App 2.0
+# Queue Manager Web App 3.0

-An unofficial tool to aid and assist Support Engineers assign and distribute customer incidents.
+An unofficial tool to aid and assist EPM Support Engineers assign and distribute customer incidents.
 This is an overhaul of the original: https://github.com/qianyilun/Queue-Manager-Cloud-Dispatcher.

 Live link: https://queuemanager-p2000140239trial.dispatcher.hanatrial.ondemand.com/